 Do I need a co-developer?

 While the tax credit program provides a great avenue to much-needed funding, these credits are closely monitored, and experience is a critical component for tax credit investors and lenders who respectively provide the equity and debt.
-There are required guarantees and some PHA’s will not have the financial strength to provide these guarantees.
+There are required guarantees, and some PHA’s will not have the financial strength to provide these guarantees.
 State Agencies who allocate the credits along with tax credit syndicators will have very tight regulations on whether or not a PHA may act as a sole developer or whether they will need to have a co-developer.
 Choosing a co-developer is a critical aspect of the RAD transaction.
 You will have this partnership for the next 15 years.
 Lastly, if a PHA desires to be the sole developer on the next phase, then it is critical to choose both a consultant and developer who will mentor your agency and train and support you to self-sufficiency.
 In most cases, if you partner with a co-developer, then you will not need a consultant as the developer will perform both roles.
-It is critical to have a clearly defined development agreement establishing the roles of the PHA and your co-developer as well as the split of the developer’s fee.
-Lastly, the co-developer will usually be the entity providing the tax credit guarantees which will involve both a net worth component as well as a liquidity requirement.
+It is critical to have a clearly defined development agreement establishing the roles of the PHA and your co-developer, as well as the split of the developer’s fee.
+Lastly, the co-developer will usually be the entity providing the tax credit guarantees, which will involve both a net worth component and a liquidity requirement.

 How will the property be managed?

 Most PHA’s are accustomed to self-management of any PHA asset.
 However, most PHA’s on their first RAD project do not have previous Section 42 experience.
 Neither the syndicator nor state agency will easily approve self-management without demonstrated prior Section 42 management experience.
-This management is drastically different than typical PHA Public Housing Management.
-The Section 42 regulations rely on guidance from the HUD 4350.3 and many PHA’s are not familiar with this handbook and methodology.
-Also, most compliance errors under HUD are more conciliatory in nature (i.e. let’s get it corrected and move forward) than the serious effects of major non-compliance in tax credit transactions.
+This management is drastically different from typical PHA Public Housing Management.
+The Section 42 regulations rely on guidance from the HUD 4350.3, and many PHA’s are not familiar with this handbook and methodology.
+Also, most compliance errors under HUD are more conciliatory in nature (i.e., let’s get it corrected and move forward) than the serious effects of major non-compliance in tax credit transactions.
 Ineligibility of residents or significant programmatic errors may result in the issuance of an 8823 and left uncorrected may lead to recapture of the tax credits by the Internal Revenue Service (IRS) and involve thousands of dollars.
-For these reasons, most RAD deals involve third-party management for at least the first RAD project the PHA does.
+For these reasons, most RAD deals involve third-party management for at least the PHA’s first RAD project.
 It is important to have a management company to mentor and train PHA staff on all Section 42 Regulations so that experience will be achieved; so, by the next RAD project, the PHA will be able to self-manage.
 PHA staff would be used for front-line duties in maintenance and management and supported/trained by the third-party management company.
 Staff would also obtain the proper tax credit education such as a Tax Credit Specialist (TCS), Certified Credit Compliance Professional (C3P), or equivalent.

 How will tax credit compliance requirements be met?

 First-year files establish the eligibility of all residents and the eligibility (right) of the project to receive the tax credits.
 First-year files will be double-checked by the Limited Partner and usually through a third-party compliance entity.
 The initial eligibility process is one of the first major duties done by management and submitted on behalf of the General Partner on behalf of the partnership.
 Again, many PHA’s do not have an in-house compliance department with Section 42 experience.
 For this reason, compliance is outsourced for at least the first project, if not for all RAD projects done by the PHA.
 The typical arrangement has a set-up fee, a charge for first-year files, and then a per file charge for ongoing compliance.
-This is another partner who needs to be carefully chosen especially if you want the compliance entity to train your staff so compliance may be taken over in the future by the PHA.
+This is another partner who needs to be carefully chosen, especially if you want the compliance entity to train your staff so compliance may be taken over in the future by the PHA.
 Not every vendor will want to train your staff to take their place over time!
 Agencies should look for compliance vendors who have an extensive and verifiable track record of compliance within the state you operate and no outstanding, unresolved 8823’s.